nmtuan2001/cvwo-assignment/README.md

 # cvwo-assignment
-This is the repository created by Minh Tuan as submissions for the assignments for CVWO.
+This is the repository created by Nguyen Minh Tuan (A0223318M) as submissions for the assignments for Computing for Voluntary Welfare Organisations.